bitfocus/companion/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a bug report to help us improve.
+title: "[BUG]"
+labels: BUG
+assignees: ''

 ---

 **Make sure you're on the latest bleeding edge build** (remove this section from the bug report) *Before you report a bug, make sure you're not reporting something that have been fixed in the master branch by downloading a "latest" build from https://builds.bitfocus.io/companion/*

+**This form is only for bugs related to the Companion software itself.
+If you are reporting a bug that you feel is limited to a specific Companion module, please make the bug report directly in that module's repository.** Most Repositories can be located within the Bitfocus Github account with the following naming convention: companion-module-*manufacturer*-*product*

 **Describe the bug**
 A clear and concise description of what the bug is.